oils-for-unix/oils/doc/options.md

     shopt -p nullglob failglob  # print selected options shopt -p ysh:upgrade          # print options in the given group

-TODO: Oil should enable `shopt --print` for all options.
+TODO: YSH should enable `shopt --print` for all options.
 It should have a flat list.

 ## Kinds of Options, With Examples